-Scanning and inspective additively-manufactured parts results in reduced costs, minimized iterations, and improved accuracy and quality.
+Scanning and inspecting additively manufactured parts results in reduced costs, minimized iterations, and improved accuracy and quality.

 Most manufactured goods follow a common process through their lifecycle to production.
-Design, Manufacture, Inspect is a generalized way to consider process, stages and responsibilities.
-Each one being key to producing high quality parts.
+Design, Manufacture, and Inspection is a generalized way to consider processes, stages, and responsibilities, each one being key to producing high-quality parts.
 Depending on the complexity and nature of the part being manufactured, the real workflow can have many tuning loops and feedback.

 In our workflow example below, we demonstrate how Artec Space Spider & Geomagic software together provided total shape capture and analysis on 3D printed wax casting patterns and cast parts, at all stages in the design, prove out, and manufacturing process.

-Multistage manufacturing can introduce uncertainty and process deviation which accumulate into end part results which are not accurate.
-Corrective investigations are challenging to perform, unless a systematic approach is taken with the proper tools
+Multistage manufacturing can introduce uncertainty and process deviation, which accumulate into end-part results that are not accurate.
+Corrective investigations are challenging to perform unless a systematic approach is taken with the proper tools